 Computer Design Corporation of Los Angeles, U.S.A. produced highly advanced scientific, financial, and statistical electronic calculators in the early 1970s.
-These machines were sold under the Compucorp name and were also supplied as OEM to Monroe, Sumlock, IME, Ricoh, and others.
+These machines were sold under the Compucorp name and were also supplied as OEM to Monroe, Sumlock, IME, Ricoh, ATAIO, and others.

 In 1975 Compucorp was in financial trouble and defaulted on a bank loan.
 However, the assets and name were purchased and Compucorp lived for another few years primarily as a producer of small business computers and word processors.